tom-howard/ros2/docs/course/part2/odom_subscriber.md

 ```

-1. When defining the message callback, modify the *type annotation* for the `topic_message` input.
-2. There are [two key parts to an odometry message](../part2.md#odom-base-fields): Pose and Twist.
+1. This is a *type annotation*.
+The topic that we are subscribing to has changed (previously `/my_topic`, now `/odom`), and the new topic uses a different datatype (a.k.a.
+"ROS Interface").
+We therefore update the type annotation to match the new type of data that will be entering this callback method (via the `topic_mesage` variable).

-    We're only really interested in the Pose part of the message here, so grab this first.
+2. We're only really interested in the Pose part of the odometry data, so we assign this to a variable.

 3. As we know by now, Pose contains information about both the "position" and "orientation" of the robot, we extract the position values first and assign them to the variables `pos_x`, `pos_y` and `pos_z`.